-Specific examination period schedules will be published closer to these events.
+Specific HSC Trial Examination period schedules will be published closer to these events.
 Students are responsible for ensuring they know their examination timetable and all permitted materials.

 Students should ask the relevant classroom teacher, Head Teacher or Deputy Principal if they have any questions.